Indiana Rental Lease Agreements

 When is Rent Due?

-There is no statute in Indiana state law specifying when rent is due.
-There is also no grace period stipulated.
-By implication, the lease agreement should specify the date rent is due as well as the conditions in which a grace period is offered, if the landlord chooses to offer one.
+There is no statute in IN state law specifying when rent is due.
+There is also no grace period included by state law.
+The lease agreement should specify the date rent is due as well as the conditions in which a grace period is offered if the landlord chooses to offer one.

-Non-Emergency (IC 32-31-5-6(g)): Landlords must provide tenants with reasonable written or oral notice of the their intent to enter, and they may only enter during reasonable times.
-As the meaning of “reasonable” is not specified, it is recommended that landlords give tenants at at least twenty-four (24) hours notice, and only enter during normal business hours of 9 a.m. and 6 p.m.
+Non-Emergency (IC 32-31-5-6(g)): Tenants must be provided with reasonable written or oral notice of the landlord’s intent to enter.
+Entrance may only be made during reasonable times.
+Although no definition for “reasonable” is given by state law, typical notice is giving tenants a heads-up of at least twenty-four (24) hours and only entering during normal business hours.

 - Flooding Disclosure (IC 32-31-1-21): The landlord is required to disclose in the rental agreement that the structure is situated in a flood plain if the lowest floor of the structure where the rental dwelling is located, including the basement, is at or below the one hundred (100) year frequency flood elevation.

 - Lead Paint Disclosure: In addition to providing a pamphlet on lead-based hazards, landlords of dwellings built before 1978 must inform tenants of any known lead paint hazards.